-The Proto-Sound 3.0 system is universally compatible with track power and/or signal combinations including analog DC (regular DC power pack), DCC (NMRA Digital Command Control), or DCS (MTH Digital Command System).
+The Proto-Sound 3 system is universally compatible with track power and/or signal combinations including analog DC (regular DC transformer), DCC/Motorola (NMRA Digital Command Control), or DCS (MTH Digital Command System).
+The Proto-sound 3E+ system runs all the same track power, including analog AC!
 Simply set your Engine on the rails, apply any one of these power/signal sources, and move out!
 The Proto-Sound 3.0 system automatically senses the track environment and adapts accordingly.
-No hidden jumpers, switches, magic wands, or programming required!
+For the PS3E+ Engines you will need to ensure that the DCS/DCC switch is in the correct position.
 A vast array of realistic operation is automatic when the Engine is run on analog DC.
 You can expand access to features in a DCC environment.
-Experience the most your new locomotive has to offer in the simple to use vet powerful world of DCS.
+Experience the most your new locomotive has to offer in the simple to use yet powerful world of DCS.
 To be clear, DCS is NOT a proprietary version of DCC, as some other manufacturers offer.
 DCS is a comprehensive layout control system designed with one primary goal: make model trains do amazingly realistic things using a simple and intuitive controller.
-We put the complexity on the inside, and the fun in vour hands!
+We put the complexity on the inside, and the fun in your hands!